 Philosophy of Care:

 You’ll often find Dr. Schmaus playing with his young children and watching sporting events.
-He most enjoys spending time with his family and friends.
+He enjoys spending time with his family and friends.

 Experience and Training: